cailhuiris/motty/README.md

 **You must not jump up this step** <br>
 We have an issue related to permissions.
 Therefore at this time you must do this.<br>
 If we find the solution to handle this.
 I'll fix it<br><br>
-if you know what the problem is, Please let me know or contribute your own.<br>
+if you know why the permission issue occurs, Please let me know or contribute your own.<br>
 I always welcome your contribution! :-)

 > $ pip3 install virtualenv <br>